-Dating back to 1609, this glorious mosque earned its nickname because of the dazzling display of tiles covering its arched ceilings.
+Dating back to 1609, the glorious Blue Mosque in Istanbul, Turkey earned its nickname because of the dazzling display of tiles covering its arched ceilings.
 Visitors could spend hours admiring the intricate details of the ceiling mosaics.
-From the outside, the domes and minarets of this incredible structure are easily spotted on an Istanbul river cruise.
+From the outside, the domes and minarets of this incredible structure are easily spotted on an Istanbul River cruise.

-This quiet seaside town is a haven of blue shutters and window grills set against a scene of pink bougainvillea on whitewashed walls.
+Sidi Bou Said is a quiet seaside town in Tunisia that is a haven of blue shutters and window grills set against a scene of pink bougainvillea on whitewashed walls.
 Plus there are the endless views of the Mediterranean, making it a must-see when you go on a handcrafted journey to this still under-the-radar destination.

-Grab a map and try to find this tiny Mediterranean island jam packed with history and a unique culture.
-When you visit in the warmer months, set sail to the Blue Lagoon.
-Take a dip in its impossibly turquoise water to understand why this is one of the bluest places on Earth.
-It’s pretty shallow so you can easily float in this salty pool, swimming to sandy coves to bask in the Mediterranean sun.
+Grab a map and try to find Malta, a tiny Mediterranean island jam packed with history and a unique culture which also boasts a Blue Lagoon.
+When you visit in the warmer months, set sail to the Blue Lagoon and take a dip in its impossibly turquoise water to understand why this is one of the bluest places on Earth.
+It is fairly shallow so you can easily float or swim to sandy coves nearby to bask under the Mediterranean sun.

-You’ll feel anything but blue when you are in Paraty.
+You will feel anything but blue when you are in Paraty, Brazil.
 The colonial town features pretty white buildings decked out with blue accents.
 Pair Paraty with a custom trip to Sao Paulo or the sizzling beaches of Rio de Janeiro to get a real immersion into Brazilian life.